ttenpi/lipu-tenpi/content/mi.md

 ## more about me

-since november 2022 i have been staff on *the biggest online trans chatroom* (at least on Discord) which is :Icon{name="IconsTranspeak" width="1.5em" height="1.5em"} [**Transpeak**](https://discord.gg/transpeak). feel free to take a look if ur trans or nonbiney or gnc, maybe you'll like it there. (the chat is all ages 13+, so please keep it clean)

 i also am a vtuber but maybe i'll add more about that later, if i finish my new avatar and stop being on hiatus

 if you see me using a :Icon{name="noto-v1:cow"} cow emoji, feel free to moo/<span lang="tok-Latn">mu</span>!